Fireplace & Chimney Services

 Your fireplace may not get much use during the summer, but it becomes a crucial part of your home as the weather gets colder.
 Whether its a romantic evening for two or quality time spent with family, a crackling fire can transform a regular night into a treasured memory.

 If you don’t take proper care of your fireplace, though, that same fire can become dangerous.
-For help, call Guardian Chimney Sweeps.
+For help, call Guardian Chimney Sweep Jonesboro Georgia.
 Whether its a routine cleaning or animal removal, we can do it all so that you and your loved ones are guaranteed many more nights spent by the fire.

 Level one is performed without the aid of any specialized tools and is recommended when things are working as always, without change.